 3. Perform work in compliance with national and international standards, such as the OECD Guidelines on Corporate Governance of State-Owned Enterprises, the UN Principles for Responsible Investment (PRI), and the Norwegian Code of Practice for Corporate Governance (NUES).

-4. Exercise active ownership and creditor dialogue with the overarching goal of securing SPN’s financial interests.
+4. Exercise active ownership and creditor dialogue with the overarching goal of securing SPN’s and SOF’s financial interests.
 This means that the Government Pension Fund Norway:

 - Aims to contribute towards long-term value creation in the companies.